Praying for those around you

 Sick = suffering pain or anxiety

 Prisoner = addicted; victimized; shut in

-For the depressed, we give them purpose, meaning, and an opportunity to contribute
+For those feeling empty, we give them purpose, meaning, and an opportunity to contribute

 For those who feel like losers or outsiders, we notice them and include them

 For those who are hiding, we accept them as they are and give them safety to open up

 For those with high pain or anxiety levels, we pray for them and spend time with them

 For those addicted or victimized, we listen, empathize, and come alongside

 This is not rocket science.
 It simply adds up to loving our neighbors, using Mt.
 25 as a guide and Jesus himself as our motivation.
 We get to “serve Christ” by serving the neighbors.
 Then the pain level on our block goes down, and the praise to God gets louder.

 Of the six problems in the list, the “stranger” (losers, outsiders) and the “naked” (fear of being judged) are probably the two problems most acutely felt in North America today, so our top priority actions toward neighbors may be to include them in our lives and accept them non-judgmentally.
 The North American church is colossally failing at both those things.
 Pray for change!